On this page

 Does gold ever pay a yield?
 No. Physical gold generates no income.
 Gold miners pay dividends and gold lending generates returns for institutional lenders, but these are different assets from physical gold.
 If you see a financial product claiming to offer a “gold yield,” look closely at what the product actually is.

 Isn’t the opportunity cost too high when interest rates are 5%?
 The opportunity cost is real and matters more when real rates are high.
-Historically, periods of high real rates have been difficult for gold.
-The question is whether the non-correlation and crisis protection properties are worth the cost - most institutional portfolio construction frameworks say a 5–10% allocation remains worthwhile even in higher-rate environments.
+Historically, high-real-rate periods have been hard for gold.
+Most institutional frameworks still recommend a 5-10% gold allocation in higher-rate environments because non-correlation and crisis protection are worth the cost.

 Is gold better than bonds for portfolio diversification?
 They serve different purposes.
-Bonds typically offer income and are negatively correlated with equities in normal market conditions.
-Gold offers no income but has historically been more protective in severe crises (2008, COVID) where even high-quality bonds fell.
-Holding both in a diversified portfolio is common.
+Bonds offer income and are negatively correlated with equities in normal conditions.
+Gold offers no income but has been more protective in severe crises (2008, COVID) when even high-quality bonds fell.
+Most diversified portfolios hold both.

 Can I get exposure to gold with a yield?
-Gold mining company shares pay dividends and provide leveraged exposure to the gold price.
-Gold streaming companies (royalty companies) also pay dividends.
-The trade-off is that miners are equities with all the equity risks - corporate management, operational issues, hedging - on top of gold price exposure.
+Gold mining shares pay dividends and provide leveraged gold-price exposure.
+Gold streaming/royalty companies also pay dividends.
+The trade-off: miners are equities, with all the equity risks - management, operations, hedging - on top of gold price exposure.